What is lupus

 Lupus increases the risk of high blood pressure during pregnancy (pre-eclampsia) and preterm birth, which can cause miscarriage

 Living with lupus can make everyday life challenging.
 Especially when there is a flare-up with your lupus symptoms, symptoms like joint stiffness, pain, fatigue, confusion, or depression can make simple tasks difficult — and sometimes impossible.

-These symptoms aren’t visible, and the people around you may have trouble understanding just how you feel.
+These symptoms aren’t visible, and the surrounding people may have trouble understanding just how you feel.

 It is important that the limitations that come with this disease are not ignored.
 However, there are steps that be taken to help you stay involved with work, relationships, and the activities that you care about.

 Start by letting family and friends understand the disease of lupus is, so they know how they can help, which can be hard to describe.

 Lupus is an Autoimmune disease

 Lupus is a chronic disease there is no cure.

 Lupus has many symptoms and affects each person differently